Fraan-Lab/Power-BI-Projects/Bakery sales/README.md

 ## Data Cleaning

 [ENG] First, the first record was transformed in Power Query to be the table header.
 Then, in the Quantity field, the records with negative values were eliminated.
+Subsequently, non-numeric characters in the Price field were eliminated by replacing these non-numeric values with empty spaces.
+Then, the data type in the Price field was changed in order to transform its records to decimal data.
+Finally, records were eliminated from the Price field where the value was equal to 0.

 [ESP] Primeramente, en Power Query se transformó el primer registro para que este sea el encabezado de la tabla.
 Luego en el campo Cantidad, se eliminaron todos los registros con valores negativos.
+Posteriormente, se eliminaron caracteres no numéricos en el campo Precio reemplazando dichos valores no numéricos por espacios vacíos.
+Después  se cambió el tipo de dato en el campo Precio con la finalidad de transformar sus registros a datos de tipo decimal.
+Finalmente se eliminaron registros del Campo Precio en donde el valor era igual a 0.